 What you should be doing is moderating your intensity, much like your volume and frequency to balance fatigue.
 If you want to work out for three or four days in a row, I suggest keeping the intensity moderate and really hitting it hard before your rest day(s).
 This way, you can train many days in a row, but still make the most of a rest day because you broke down so much more muscle tissue the day before.

 Finally, there are lifestyle factors that will contribute to how many rest days per week you need.
-Daily life stresses such as a manual labor job will also contribute to your weekly volume and will end with you becoming fatigued quicker – ultimately making you take more rest days to function at your best in the gym.
+Daily life stresses such as a manual labour job will also contribute to your weekly volume and will end with you becoming fatigued quicker – ultimately making you take more rest days to function at your best in the gym.

 Sleep is a huge factor as it provides you with the majority of your recovery.
 When you fail to get between 7-9 hours of sleep a night, it will hamper your recovery and overall energy — nobody likes a grumpy gym-goer.
 There are plenty of factors that determine how many rest days you’ll need and the rest will be left up to your individual lifestyle choices.